Benefits of Honors College

 A history of success

-To be admitted into the Honors College, students must have a minimum 3.5 GPA and be in the top 10 percent of their high school graduating class, or achieve high placement scores on high school standardized testing (SAT or ACT).
+To be admitted into the Honors Program, students must have a minimum 3.5 GPA and be in the top 10 percent of their high school graduating class, or achieve high placement scores on high school standardized testing (SAT or ACT).
 Current SPC students must have a cumulative GPA average of 3.5 or higher, submit an essay or writing sample and present two letters of recommendation from SPC faculty or administrators.